dcaliskan777/Stocks-analysis/Written_Report_VBA_Challange.md

 ### Purpose

-The purpose of the project is to examine how the refactoring is crucial in coding.
+The purpose of the project is to understand efficiency in coding.

 ## Analysis Of The Script "yearValueAnalysisRefactored", Challenges And Excitements

 ### Analysis Of The Script "yearValueAnalysisRefactored"

-The main body of the script consists of only one for loop and only one simple conditional.
+The main body of the code consists of only one for loop and only one simple conditional.
 Simple conditional means here, the structure of "If ...Then ...Else...End If", no ElseIf statement.
-But, former script contains a nested for loops and several conditionals with ElseIf satatements; these two were origin of the problem.
-I examined them and pointed out that although an individual ticker is contained around 251 rows in average, for the analysis of stock corresponded to that ticker program is running entirely, to rearch in 3012 rows; and since first row of any ticker is just after last row of the previous ticker, we can retain them both simultaneously and used them seperately.This is the main reasoning in the macro.
+But, former code contains a nested for loops and several conditionals with ElseIf satatements; these two were origin of the problem.
+I examined them and pointed out that although an individual ticker is contained around 251 rows in average, for the analysis of stock corresponded to that ticker, the program is running entirely to search in all of 3012 rows; and since first row of any ticker and last row of the previous ticker are successive, we can retain them both simultaneously and used them seperately.This is the main reasoning in the macro.
 Therefore I came up with using only one for loop and the following conditional:

 > If Cells(j, 1).Value = currentTicker Then
 >